Do you qualify for a home through New Orleans Area Habitat for Humanity?

 Partner families must save $225 a month in escrow during their partnership year to cover their first year of payments on their new home.
 The total amount is due at closing.

-You must have at least one year of stable income coming into your household.
+You must have at least two years of stable income coming into your household.
 We can include non-work related income such as food stamps, disability payments, Social Security, etc. as stable income if you can guarantee you will receive that income for the next two years.
 The minimum required income before taxes for a family between one and six people is $1,600 per month, or $19200 per year.
 For information on the maximum income per family size, please call our homeowner hotline at 504-861-2077 ext.
 247.

 All applicants will undergo a credit check.
 Because we are interested in your access to homeownership, we are not as strict in your credit review as a bank might be.
 If there has been a bankruptcy in your past, it needs to be discharged for at least two years and you must demonstrate improved credit since then.
 If you have a court judgment resulting in a fine or settlement that is still unpaid, the judgment must be paid off in full.
 You must have less than $2,000 in past due debt to move forward in the application process.
 We do not count medical debt that is 18 months or older.